Actor Gérard Depardieu will be tried for alleged sexual assaults on a film set, prosecutors say

 The latest episode involving Depardieu came as French cinema is roiled by a #metoo awakening following actor Judith Godrèche's call for France's film industry to "face the truth" on sexual violence and physical abuse.
 She made that appeal during a live broadcast in February of the Cesar Awards ceremony, France's version of the Oscars.

-AP writers Barbara Surk in Nice, France, and John Leicester in Le Pecq, France, contributed.
+Barbara Surk reported from Nice, France.
+AP writer John Leicester in Le Pecq, France, contributed.

 Credit: AP